kriwil/labster-wiki-dump/markdown/0211_Terpenoid.md

 ![The biosyhthesis of
-terpene](terpene biosynthesis.jpg "The biosyhthesis of terpene")
+terpene](/wiki/terpene biosynthesis.jpg "The biosyhthesis of terpene")

 ### Biosynthetic pathway